AnshulKahar2729/AnshulKahar2729/README.md

-# 👋 Hey there, I'm [Your Name]!
+# 👋 Hey there, I'm Anshul Kahar

-🚀 Full-Stack Developer | Cloud Enthusiast | AI & LLM Explorer
+🚀 Full-Stack Developer | Build different things

 ---

 ## 🏆 About Me
 I am a passionate **Full-Stack Developer** with over **1 year of experience** in building high-performance web and mobile applications.
 I specialize in creating scalable, efficient, and user-friendly solutions while leveraging cutting-edge technologies.
-My focus is on **backend architecture, AI integrations, and cloud infrastructure**.
+My focus is on **backend architecture, AI integrations, and AWS**.

 With a deep understanding of **modern development stacks**, I aim to deliver **robust, scalable, and secure** applications.
 From designing APIs to deploying microservices on cloud environments, I thrive on solving complex engineering challenges.